ryanshahine/dualshock4-lightbar-off/README.md

      ```

     The script will attempt to find the controller and turn off its light bar.
 If the controller is not found, the script will list connected HID devices and provide instructions.

+    > **Note (especially for macOS Users):**
+    > You may need to run the script twice.
+The first run will change the light bar color from white to blue, and the second run will turn it off.

 ## Troubleshooting